prebid/prebid.github.io/dev-docs/bidders/mediago.md

 ---
 ### Modules

-pubCommonId.js: We need you to include pubCommonId.js module,which is used to get prebid user commonid.It can better differentiating users to bid on ads.
+SharedID: We need you to include SharedID module,which is used to get prebid user commonid.It can better differentiating users to bid on ads.

 ### Note: